 You can check your crawl budget on your Google Search Console account.
 Under the Legacy Tools and Reports click on Crawl Stats and it will show your crawl stats.
 For example, your site is having 1,000 pages and Google Spider is only crawling 100 pages on your site per day.
 The crawl budget is not sufficient enough to get your new pages crawled and indexed.

 If you want to increase your crawling budget, you need to position your site as an authority.
 If your site has high-quality links from other authority sites, it shows that your site is credible, high in quality, and relevant to your niche.

 It takes time to build authority.
 There is another alternative method to effectively optimize your crawl budget.

 Utilizing Robots.txt File

 You might have hundreds of pages that don’t need to be on search result pages.
 With robots.txt you can write instructions for search crawlers not to crawl specific URL strings.
 Check your current robots.txt file by inserting this URL: www.example.com/robots.txt (replace example.com with your domain name).

-If you want to block specific web page from web crawlers you can use the following syntax.
+If you want to block specific web pages from web crawlers you can use the following syntax.

-This syntax will provide instruction to Google spiders to avoid crawling the specific page of your website.
+This syntax will provide instructions to Google spiders to avoid crawling the specific page of your website.
 These are the common user agents you can use for your robots.txt

 - Googlebot (Google)